-The GDPR came into play on 25th May 2018, replacing the former Data Protection Act.
-The Regulation applies to all EU companies, and those that provide good and services to, or monitors the data of, EU subjects.
+The GDPR (General Data Protection Regulation) came into play on 25th May 2018, replacing the former DPA (Data Protection Act) to enhance the data privacy of citizens in the European Union.
+The Regulation applies to all EU companies, and those that provide good and services to, or monitors the sensitive information of, EU citizens.
 Along with new regulations on how businesses should protect data, the GDPR brought bigger penalties for businesses that did not comply with its guidelines.
 However, it hasn’t been a year of smooth sailing.
-Here we take a look at life since the introduction of the GDPR.
+Here we take a look at the GDPR one year on.

 UK GDPR breaches

 This new regulation was designed to minimise data breaches to offer greater protection to EU consumers.
 Research shows that complaints reporting online data breaches increased by 60% in the six weeks following the new regulation, but what has been the pattern of data breaches since the GDPR has been in play?

 It was a year until the Information Commissioner’s Office (ICO) issued fines for the first UK data breach under the new regulation.
 The offender was British Airways, fined for a breach of consumer data.
 According to the ICO report, this breach occurred as a result of “poor security arrangements”.
 Just one day later, Marriott was accused of failing to protect customer data after hackers accessed nearly 340 guest records.
 The ICO proposed a fine of £99m in this case.

 Elsewhere in Europe, French regulators pursued Google in a high-profile case for a lack of transparency and lack of valid consent around certain topics.
 After a formal investigation, the search engine giant was found guilty of these accusations.
 Germany has also pursued over 60 companies, ranging from banks to medical firms and a fire department.